PhD Studies

 The head of the department of the subject/specialisation accepts doctoral students.
 Doctoral students with other funding than employment as doctoral student at Uppsala University, i.e. industry-based doctoral students, students with their own funds (such as scholarships), students employed at another higher education institution, part-time students, and licentiate students, are accepted by the Faculty Board on the recommendation of the Postgraduate Education Board.

 Admission is decided after consultation with the supervisors at the department/division.
-An individual study plan should be drawn up in connection with an admission.
-Normally, the supervisors formulate the research project in connection with the admission.
+Normally, the supervisors formulate the main structure of the research project in connection with the admission.
+An individual study plan with detailed planning is drawn up after the doctoral education has begun.

 Study Syllabus

 The study syllabus consists of two parts, one general study syllabus for the doctoral education subject and possible associated specialisation and one individual study syllabus.
-The general study syllabus is decided by the Faculty of Science and Technology and the individual study plan the student establishes together with his/her supervisor.
+The general study syllabus is decided by the Faculty of Science and Technology and the individual study plan the student establishes together with his/her supervisors and the professor responsible for postgraduate studies/deputy professor responsible for postgraduate studies.
+Since 2025, all newly admitted doctoral students has digital individual study plans in Ladok.

 General Study Syllabus